siberianfox/tinygwiki/TinyG-Boot-Loader.md

 But beware - it only works in windows.
 Use cmd and navigate to the (lower) xboot directory something like:
 `Z:\Username\Projects\...\TinyG\xboot\xboot\make conf\x192a3.conf.mk`

-It enters an infinite loop in Linux and generates this error iin OSX
+It enters an infinite loop in Linux and generates this error in OSX

 <pre>
 macintosh-3:xboot your-user-dir$ make conf\x192a3.conf.mk